Relativistic mass and modern physics: Mass, cocycles, and central extensions

 defines a gauge function such that $\alpha(g;q_0)=0$.
-Indeed, first of all $\alpha(g;q)$ is defined by (\ref{eq28}) for admissible cocycles uniquely despite the fact that $g_q$ is defined by (\ref{eq27}) only up to stabilizer transformation, for any $h\in \Gamma$ we have
+Indeed, first of all $\alpha(g;q)$ is defined by Eq.~(\ref{eq28}) for admissible cocycles uniquely, despite the fact that $g_q$ is defined by Eq.~(\ref{eq27}) only up to stabilizer transformation.
+Namely, for any $h\in \Gamma$ we have

 Then, using $g_{gq}=gg_qh$ for some $h\in \Gamma$, we can easily check that

 The only question that remains is whether the equivalent admissible cocycles can lead to nonequivalent gauge functions.
 The answer, in general, turns out to be affirmative \cite{28}.